mozilla-l10n/documentation/appstores/new_release_android.md

 $ atom en-US/whatsnew/whatsnew_android_47.lang
 ```

-These files will be committed later to the repository (we need to import existing strings first).
+These files will be committed later to the repository, since they’re still not tracked in Langchecker and you will also need to import existing strings.

 ## Track the files in dashboards updating Langchecker
 You then need to start tracking these files in Langchecker.
 The process is described in detail in [this document](../webdashboards/add_new_file.md).